dendronhq/dendron/packages/plugin-core/assets/notes/vault.main/dendron.lookup.md

 ## Deleting Notes

 To delete a note, you can use the `CTRL-SHIFT-D` shortcut on the note that you want to delete.
 Alternatively, you can also launch the `Command Bar` and type `Dendron: Delete Node`

+To delete [[dendron.lookup.hello]], open the note and then use `CTRL-SHIFT-D` to delete.

 ## Other Capabilities